 How Watergate Hotel Streamlines Operations with Beekeeper

 When a rush hits Watergate Hotel’s frontline team, they rely on Beekeeper to keep their operations running smoothly.
-Watergate employees used their internal communication app to create a “Crunch” chat.
+Watergate employees used hotel communication software to create a “Crunch” chat.
 Whenever there is a situation in the hotel that requires “all hands on deck” assistance, they simply post it in the Crunch chat and any employee on the floor immediately comes over to assist.

 They attribute this Crunch chat to having increased engagement levels of their hotel employees and creating an atmosphere of teamwork that’s “beyond just sending an email.”